abdihashii/code-snippet-tool/docs/feature_ideas/image-encryption.md

 - **Pro Tier (Future):**
   - **Increased File Size Limit:** Up to 100 MB per image (or higher).
   - **Requirement:** This tier will only be available after the long-term, streaming architecture is implemented, as it's the only way to handle files of this size reliably.

+## 7. Security Considerations & Limitations

+While the E2EE model provides strong privacy, it's important to understand its trade-offs and limitations.

+- **Image Metadata (EXIF):** Our process encrypts the entire image file, including any embedded metadata like GPS coordinates, camera details, or timestamps (EXIF data).
+This data remains private and encrypted.
+The security relies on our client-side code to encrypt the file as-is without inspection.

+- **Impossibility of Server-Side Processing:** Because the server only holds encrypted data, certain features are impossible to implement server-side:

+  - **Thumbnails:** The server cannot generate thumbnails or previews for encrypted images.
+Any thumbnail generation must happen on the client-side before encryption.
+The MVP will not include thumbnails and will display a generic placeholder.
+  - **Content Moderation:** We cannot scan images for abusive, illegal, or malicious content.
+Our service operates on a zero-knowledge principle, and we must rely on user reports to address content policy violations.

+- **User Responsibility for Keys:** The security of the encrypted data is entirely in the user's hands.

+  - **Data is Unrecoverable:** If a shareable link (with its key) is lost, or a password is forgotten, the encrypted image is permanently inaccessible.
+There is no recovery mechanism.
+  - **Secure Sharing:** Users must be careful about how they share links and passwords to prevent unauthorized access.

+- **Reliance on Client Integrity:** The security model depends on the integrity of the client-side environment.
+The user's device or browser being compromised by malware could expose their data before encryption or after decryption.